indieisaconcept/grunt-context/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].

 ## Release History

+### 0.3.3

++ Depricated config alias due to conflicts with core grunt

 ### 0.3.2